WayScience/pyroptosis_signature_data_analysis/1.Exploratory_Data_Analysis/notebooks/README.md

 5. [Combine ANOVA](8.2_combine_files.ipynb)
     This notebook combines the ANOVA results from the previous notebook.
 6. [Subset ANOVA](9.subset_umap.ipynb)
-    This notebook subsets the UMAP embeddings based on the ANOVA results.
+    This notebook subsets the data space across treatments and generates UMAP embeddings based on the ANOVA results.